sagarhudge/React-Native-Study/Sdlc.md

+Here’s a detailed overview of each stage of the Software Development Life Cycle (SDLC), along with the roles typically involved in each phase.

+1. Requirement Analysis

+Activities:

+Gather stakeholder requirements.

+Analyze and document functional and non-functional requirements.

+Roles:

+Business Analyst: Facilitates discussions with stakeholders to gather requirements.

+Product Owner: Represents stakeholders and ensures requirements align with business goals.

+Project Manager: Oversees the process and ensures timelines are set for requirement gathering.

+2. Planning

+Activities:

+Define project scope, timelines, budget, and resources.

+Identify risks and develop mitigation strategies.

+Roles:

+Project Manager: Leads the planning process, ensuring clear objectives and timelines.

+Technical Lead: Assesses technical feasibility and resource needs.

+Business Analyst: Contributes insights on requirements to inform planning.

+3. Design

+Activities:

+Create architecture and design specifications.

+Develop UI/UX prototypes and database designs.

+Roles:

+Architect: Designs the overall system architecture.

+UI/UX Designer: Develops user interfaces and user experience designs.

+Database Administrator: Designs database schemas and data flow.

+4. Development

+Activities:

+Write and compile the code according to specifications.

+Integrate different software components.

+Roles:

+Developers: Write and test the code for the software.

+Front-end Developer: Focuses on the user interface and client-side logic.

+Back-end Developer: Manages server-side logic and database interactions.

+5. Testing

+Activities:

+Validate the software through various testing methods.

+Identify and fix bugs.

+Roles:

+Quality Assurance (QA) Engineer: Designs and executes test cases.

+Test Manager: Oversees the testing process and manages the QA team.

+User Acceptance Tester (UAT): Represents end-users in validating the software.

+6. Deployment

+Activities:

+Release the software to a production environment.

+Monitor the deployment process for issues.

+Roles:

+DevOps Engineer: Manages deployment processes and environment configurations.

+System Administrator: Ensures server and infrastructure readiness.

+Project Manager: Coordinates the deployment activities and communicates with stakeholders.

+7. Maintenance

+Activities:

+Provide ongoing support and fix issues post-deployment.

+Implement updates and enhancements.

+Roles:

+Support Engineer: Handles user-reported issues and provides technical support.

+Developer: Works on updates, patches, and feature enhancements.

+Product Owner: Gathers feedback for future improvements and prioritizes updates.

+Summary

+Each stage of the SDLC involves specific activities and roles that contribute to the successful development and delivery of software.
+By defining these roles clearly, organizations can ensure effective collaboration and communication throughout the software development process.

 What is SDLC?

 The Software Development Life Cycle (SDLC) is a structured process used for developing software applications.
 It outlines the stages involved in software development, from initial planning to deployment and maintenance.
 The SDLC provides a clear framework for teams to follow, ensuring that software is delivered in a systematic and efficient manner.